|Tom and I with our friend Sheila, a Vancouver reader and resident.|

-Sheila, an experienced cruiser/traveler was rife with her own experiences we found varied and interesting.
-We giggled when she explained she felt she'd known us for a very long time, having read almost all of our posts over these past years.
+Sheila, an experienced cruiser/traveler, was rife with her own experiences we found varied and exciting.
+We giggled when she explained she felt she’d known us for a very long time, having read almost all of our posts over these past years.

 |This bed and bedding were outrageously comfortable.
 For the first time in weeks, we had a good night’s sleep.|

-She reveled in our candor and vulnerability in sharing such finite details of our daily lives but insisted she's much more private about her personal life and would never be able to "spill the beans" as we do on a daily basis.
-Although, Sheila didn't hesitate to express how she enjoys our revealing candor.
+She reveled in our openness and vulnerability in sharing such finite details of our daily lives.
+Still, She insisted she’s much more private about her personal life and would never be able to “spill the beans” as we do daily.
+Although, Sheila didn’t hesitate to express how she enjoys our revealing candor.

 |Functional and comfortable lounge area in our hotel room.|